Phase 1 — Deploy Elastic Security Infrastructure

 Step 13: Generate Kibana Enrollment Token

-• Created secure token to connect Kibana to Elasticsearch
+• Create a secure token to connect Kibana to Elasticsearch

 • sudo /usr/share/elasticsearch/bin/elasticsearch-create-enrollment-token -s kibana